rovechkin1/message-sign/README.md

 Initially unsigned messages are placed into `records` collection.
 Batch workers query unsigned records from this collection and perform signing.
 As each record is signed , it is inserted into `signedrecords` collection and removed from `records` collection.
-This ensures that none of the records are lost at anyt time- if a signing fails, the original record still remains in `records` collection adn can be signed later.
+This ensures that none of the records are lost at any time- if a signing fails, the original record still remains in `records` collection and can be signed later.
 This ensures "atomic" signing.

 To simplify record selection for each batch, a simple sharding